danrobdean/online-services/docs/analytics-pipeline/4-scale-test.md

 # Step out of your current Python 3 virtual environment, if you are in one:
 deactivate

-# Create a Python 3 virtual environment
+# Create a new Python 3 virtual environment
 python3 -m venv venv-scale-test

 # Activate virtual environment